Bounty from the Land

 Over the past couple of decades, small-scale food production in Vermont has grown by leaps and bounds.
 Now there are numerous dairies making award-winning cheeses, organic farms that provide us with colorful, healthy vegetables, apiaries where we can ﬁnd healthy raw honey and honey products, small kitchens that turn out ethnic and traditional New England foods, and bakeries selling an amazing variety of artisan breads and pastries.
 Purchasing these foods not only sustains the people who produce them—in many cases your friends and neighbors—but also strengthens the economy of the region, diversiﬁes its lifestyles, and preserves the agrarian landscape that we treasure.

 We thank you for choosing to shop local and support local products!
 September is the month of our Eat Local Challenge and during that time we track how much your local purchases allow us to pay out to local farmers and producers.
-This number grows steadily every year and in September of 2018, your purchases of local foods allowed us to pay $394,000 to our local farmers and producers!
+This number grows steadily every year and in September of 2023, your purchases of local foods allowed us to pay over $600,000 to our local farmers and producers!
 WOW!